sfnw-dev-owner/process-manuals/Front_Wall/front_wall_ada.md

 ## Step 4

-- Place 2 long boards (studs), one on either side of the door opening, and two header blocks and a plywood spacer above the door opening.
+- Place 2 long boards (studs), one on either side of the door opening, and two header blocks and a plywood spacer between them above the door opening.
 - Push the long blocks above the door opening toward the window, and clamp them to the top plate.
 Nail as shown: 3 nails down through the top plate, and 3 nails up through the blocks.
-Do not nail into the ends of either of the studs.
-- Do not put nails at the ends of the studs on either side of the door opening.
+- **Do not** nail into the ends of the studs on either side of the door opening.
 That will come in the next step.

 HAZARDS